commentChatting in FictionLab

 You can write your responses to the input field at the bottom or choose from two suggested responses if you're too lazy to write your own.
 The suggested choices can be disabled from the light bulb next to the send icon.

-The last button is the settings button.
+The last button is for Chat Settings.
 Clicking it will open a side menu with a bunch of settings allowing you to customize the chat to your liking.

 LLM Model Selection